jingerchong/jingerchong.github.io/_grids/iron-man/grid-4.markdown

 section: Model mount
 ---

-Base outline carved, mount sanded for base, since there were protruding metal tabs, pattern/positions were taken using clay, traced on paper, and then holes were poked on the base
+The model came with a little base plate I wanted to align and snap on my base block, so I carved out its outline.
+I also took the pattern of the metal tabs protruding under the base plate using clay, traced them, and poked holes on the base block to match.